bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 ==========

 Another post on an incredibly interesting topic.
-To be honest, I'm a bit disappointed that it was some magical solution to doing Bayesian learning but it makes sense that it is not because otherwise all the popular libraries would have already implemented it.
+To be honest, I'm a bit disappointed that it wasn't some magical solution to doing Bayesian learning but it makes sense because otherwise all the popular libraries would have already implemented it.
 The real reason I got onto this topic is because it is important conceptually to a stream of research that I've been trying to build up to.
 I find it incredibly satisfying to learn things "from the ground